Bob Pifferini Sr.

 Robert M. Pifferini Sr. (October 1, 1922 - December 9, 2017) was an American professional football center who played one season with the Detroit Lions.
-He played college football at San Jose State University and attended high school at Modesto High School in Modesto, California.
+He attended high school at Modesto High School in Modesto, California, and went on to be a three-sport athlete at San Jose State University, playing football, basketball and baseball for the Spartans.

 He is the father of Bob Pifferini, also a professional football player.
 He was married to Gaynell until her death in 2009.
 Pifferini died on December 9, 2017, at the age of 95.